Miszamm/ms-ktm/README.md

 ![W3C](static/img/w3c-html.png)  HTML was tested first by pasting URI of hte page into W3C markup Validation Service and result didn't show any errors, but when project was tested by direct input, the results were different and exposed bugs in the application.
 The following multiply errors were identified.
  - Element img not allowed as child of element ul in this context.
 (Suppressing further errors from this subtree.)
+ - Errror: the first child option element of a select element with a required attribute, and without a multiple attribute, and without a size attribute whose value is greater than 1, must have either an empty value attribute, or must have no text content. consider either adding a placeholder option label, or adding a size attribute with a value equal to the number of option elements. from line 102, column 58; to line 102, column 83 selected> choose your bike category</opti
+ - Few spelling errors were exposed during the testing as well.
- All the errors were resolved and tested further and shoved no issues.
+ All the errors were resolved and tested further and showed no issues.

 Python Code was additionaly tested in PEP8 online checker, Results were satisfyinfg with no technical issues, but few spelling errors which were corrected and additionally tested.